vieteio/docs/docs/editor/index.md

 </div>

 <div style={{ width: '50%', float: 'left', clear: 'both' }}>
 Select in the same way (with a left mouse button click) the first chain edge with label "transformation 1".
 The control to create relation will appear immidiately.
-Relation could be direction in on of two directions or bi-directional.
+Relation could be directional in one of two directions or bi-directional.
 So the control contains three buttons for that options.
 </div>

 <div style={{ width: '50%', float: 'right', clear: 'right' }}>